i-love-flamingo/flamingo/framework/systemendpoint/Readme.md

 This module will then bring up an HTTP Server at the configured address `systemendpoint.serviceAddr` which defaults to `:13210` serving all bound routes.

-The server will be started on `flamingo.AppStartupEvent` and shut down on `flamingo.AppShutdownEvent`.
+The server will be started on `flamingo.ServerStartEvent` and shut down on `flamingo.ServerShutdownEvent`.